The Best Place to Go Ice Climbing in New Zealand. Wye Creek Ice Climbing!

 Dehydrated meals are good in saving weight, but can lack sufficient calories.
 If you want to use them, take some extra healthy oils to add to it and boost the calories.
 It’s also worth making sure you have plenty of hot drink options, you'll be more inclined to stay hydrated that way.
 Oh, and treats like chocolate are good too!

-Climbing ice at Wye creek is a fantastic trip that should be on everyone's list!
-Nothing beats being around the mountains, camping in the snow, and smashing some ice!
+Climbing ice at Wye creek is a fantastic trip that should be on every adventurers list!
+Nothing beats being in the mountains, camping in the snow, and smashing some ice!
 So get out there and make it happen!